414owen/414owen.github.io/blog_posts/1-native-imports-in-javascript.md

 Well, I write some nifty web apps.
 Sometimes I don't feel like using bundlers and transpilers.
 Sometimes I like to fling some vanilla around.
-One of my projects was called [Nutmeg](https://github.com/414owen/Nutmeg-Core), and it's designed for people who don't want to upload a new bundle every time they want to update their website.
-People who want as many scripts to be cached as possible people who want super-tiny syntax.
+One of my projects was called [Nutmeg](https://github.com/414owen/Nutmeg-Core).
+It's a 1:1 mapping of HTML syntax to javascript functions, and it's designed for people who don't want to upload a new bundle every time they update their website, people who want as many scripts to be cached as possible, people who want super-tiny syntax.
 Nutmeg defines a bunch of functions for creating elements, such as `div()`, `ul()`, and `span()`.
 What it does is it sets `window.Nutmeg` to an object that contains these functions.
 Pretty standard, it means that we can call `Nutmeg.div("Hello, World!")` anywhere.
 Cool story, but I want my code to be smaller than that.

 ### An Improvement